The La Trobe Neurodiversity Placements Program

 What is the Neurodiversity Placements Program?

-In some cases, once students complete their Neurodiversity Project Placement as an elective subject, they can opt to complete the Industry Placements Minor.
-Students in this minor can be matched with an industry partner who is interested in Neurodiversity.
+In some cases, once students complete their Neurodiversity Project Placement as an elective subject, they may opt to complete the Industry Placements Minor where they will undertake an additional 300 hours of placement; students who decide to complete this minor can be matched with an industry partner who is interested in Neurodiversity.

 What do Placement Students do, and why is this Important?